peek-travel/peek-plus-api-docs/source/includes/_why_gql.md

 # Why GQL?

-We chose Graphql over some older standards because it is the **best tool** for us to expose our data to you in an *elegant*, *self-documenting*, *flexible* and *performant* way.
+We chose GraphQL over some older standards because it is the **best tool** for us to expose our data to you in an *elegant*, *self-documenting*, *flexible* and *performant* way.

-If you are new to Graphql, we are confident you will never think about APIs the same way again.
+If you are new to GraphQL, we are confident you will never think about APIs the same way again.

-If you are already familiar with Graphql, we can feel your excitement; we're right there with you.
+If you are already familiar with GraphQL, we can feel your excitement; we're right there with you.

 ## Smaller, Customizable Payloads